kennysmithed/oels2022/oels_practical_wk10.md

 ```

-`instruction_screen_enter_waiting_room` is a very boring `html-button-response` trial, showing some dummy instructions. `start_interaction_loop` is another jsPsych trial, of a type we used a couple of time: `call-function`.
+`instruction_screen_enter_waiting_room` is a very boring `html-button-response` trial, showing some instructions emphasising to participants that there is another participant depending on them. `start_interaction_loop` is another jsPsych trial, of a type we have used a couple of times: `call-function`.
 A `call-function` trial just runs a javascript function, specified in the `func` parameter - in this case, we are asking it to run the function `interaction_loop`, which is going to do some important work for us.
 The `call-function` plugin is completely invisible for participants - it starts some code running, but nothing appears on the screen, no images are shown, no responses are collected.

 So what does the `interaction_loop` function do?
 It appears with comments in the `dyadic_interaction_utilities.js` file, you can look if you are keen, but basically it does two main things:
 - It creates a connection between the client browser and the python server, using a communication protocol called [WebSockets](https://en.wikipedia.org/wiki/WebSocket), which allow 2-way communication between the browser and the python server.
 This channel will stay open for the duration of the experiment, and allows the client and the server to communicate seamlessly by sending and receiving messages over the socket.
 The code for creating the socket is actually very simple, one line of code: